loggar/note/notes/career/skill-test.java.spring.md

 > Describe Dependency Injection.

 > Code: Create a simply-configured Spring Dynamic Web Application.
 Write a Service component that generates a json content from a text file.
-Write a Controller component that provides json format text the Service component generated.
+Write a Controller component that provides clients a json format text the Service component generated.

 > Code: Create a simple API(HTTP) Client that implements two methods below:
 > String get(String url, String params);